slingr-stack/platform-ui-standards/content/posts/viejaUi/botones.md

-## **Botones**
+## **Buttons**

-En cuanto los botones utilizamos una medida estandard de 30px de alto y el width dependera del contenido del mismo
+For buttons, we use a standard height of 30px, and the width will depend on the content.

-La fuente debe respetar el lineamiento general (14px Open Sans)
+The font should follow the general guideline (14px Open Sans).

-Uso de color primary como color principal
+Use the primary color as the main color.

-slingr-button
+`slingr-button`

-Alineamiento de icono a la izquierda, 16px con un padding de 4px
+Icon alignment to the left, 16px size with 4px padding.